TAZARA Railway

 Tazara has faced operational difficulties from the start and was kept running by continued assistance from China, several European countries, and the United States.
 Freight traffic peaked at 1.2 million tons in 1986, but began to decline in the 1990s as the end of apartheid in South Africa and the independence of Namibia opened alternative transport routes for Zambian copper.
 Freight traffic bottomed out at 88,000 metric tons in Fiscal Year (FY) 2014/2015, less than 2% of the railway's design capacity of 5 million tonnes per year.

 In February 2024, the China Civil Engineering Construction Corporation (CCECC) submitted a proposal for the upgrading of the Tazara to standard gauge, as well as for a concession to operate the line.
 A corresponding Memorandum of Understanding was signed at the 9th Forum on China-Africa Cooperation (FOCAC) in Beijing in September 2024.
 The refurbishment is to commence as a public private partnership.

 On 21 March 2025, the Citizen published that Tanzania is receiving an investment of 1.4 billion US dollars from the CCECC for the rehabilitation of the Tazara railway.
+In early 2026, the project moved into the active implementation phase which included resuming the passenger services on February 10.
+The current strategy is focusing on a move toward a Public-Private Partnership model for long-term operational sustainability.
 One billion will be invested in the repair of the tracks, safety and efficiency, and a further 400 million in the purchase of new locomotives and wagons.